-Theophina is a writer, avid lilaphile, and award-winning published poet.
-Her main focuses are nuanced Black British narratives with a particular focus on the arts and the LGBTQ+ community.
+Theophina is a writer, essayist, avid lilaphile and award-winning published poet.
+Her main interests are centred on Black British culture with a particular focus on Black fiction, and Black women within the LGBTQ+ community.

 After graduating, Theophina worked in publishing at Penguin Random House with Stormzy's imprint #Merky Books before leaving publishing to pursue her own creative career.
-She now works as a published essayist, freelance artist, poet and Editor-in-chief of Onyx.
-Her creative mediums span across writing, dance, short film, piano and mixed media artwork.
+She now works as a published essayist and poet, freelance artist and Editor-in-chief of Onyx.
+Her creative mediums span writing, dance, short film, piano and mixed media artwork.